JohnW8111/Ongoing-AI-thoughts/2024 Podcast Summaries/February2024.md

 - He provides recommendations: conduct techno-economic assessments comparing the US to China/Russia on AI; accelerate DoD digital modernization; make bigger AI investments; integrate AI into programs-of-record early; prioritize solving combatant commands' problems; strengthen government-industry-academia cooperation; workforce development; consider organizational redesign; optimize human-machine teaming; accept more risk; assure AI through testing and responsible AI principles; and pursue AI dialogues between the US and China.
 - He is optimistic about US leadership in AI for national security but says there are no shortcuts.
 Sustained commitment is essential despite inevitable frustrations.

+  15 CogRev Is AGI Far?
+With Robin Hanson, Economist at George Mason University  https://www.youtube.com/watch?v=YzTEdOjiK0c Summary of main point from Cog Rev today.
+My takeaway is pay attention to the economic changes that happen in society particularly replacement of jobs.
+You have already said something along those lines.
+Here is the summary "Robin is skeptical about claims that AI capabilities are advancing rapidly.
+History shows AI progress tends to be overhyped during new breakthroughs.
+Nathan argues recent models have hit meaningful thresholds, like few-shot learning and expertise exceeding human doctors in medical diagnosis.
+This could drive major economic impacts.
+Robin counters that legal and regulatory barriers have historically limited practical applications of AI, like in medicine.
+People fear powerful technologies.
+Nathan believes the consumer desire for AI applications will override restrictive policies.
+Robin thinks this underestimates public wariness.
+Robin now envisions centuries of innovation stagnation before emulation, due to declining population growth rates.
+So key thresholds may arrive slower than Nathan expects.
+They agree on the importance of sober, realistic analyses focused on capabilities over values and hype.
+But they differ on interpreting the trajectory and implications of recent AI progress.
+Here are the key points I gathered from the text:
+There has been ongoing discussion and concern about AI and automation replacing human jobs for decades, going back to the 1960s.
+However, we have not seen the rapid, massive displacement of human workers that some predicted.
+Current AI systems like large language models are impressive in certain narrow capabilities, but still far from general human intelligence.
+They cannot yet perform the full range of tasks humans do in most jobs.
+There has been exciting progress recently in some AI abilities like image generation, but these still only impact a small fraction of the overall economy and workforce.
+Studies looking at actual automation rates across the economy over the past 20 years show steady, gradual increases, not a sudden revolution.
+Most jobs are still not highly automated.
+Predictions of rapid AI progress are often based on demos of the most advanced abilities, not widespread adoption.
+There are still limitations like brittleness and difficulty adapting systems to new contexts.
+Issues like system deterioration ("rot") over time may limit the ability of AI systems to expand capabilities indefinitely without starting fresh.
+There are still challenges merging and building on existing systems.
+Increased productivity from AI assisting humans seems more likely than rapid replacement.
+There will be opportunities to adapt processes to take advantage of AI strengths.
+Impact on wages and employment levels remains uncertain.
+It is wise to monitor leading areas of AI progress and identify new opportunities.
+But we should not assume revolution is imminent or AI will quickly surpass humans across all abilities.
+Gradual, uneven progress seems more likely based on history."